The Search for Household Management

-These professionals can be compared with corporate comptrollers, whose job is usually cash management, budget control and office administration.
+These professionals can be compared to corporate comptrollers, whose job is usually cash management, budget control and office administration.
 But the professional who might be called upon to perform these tasks in a private household faces additional and more complex duties that make their work very demanding.
-They provide personal services every day – in someone else’s private space, and they must make the effort to adapt to the employers service vision.
+They provide personal services every day in someone else’s private space, and they must make the effort to adapt to the employer’s service vision.

 This is not a nine-to-five work day!
-Work schedules vary enormously infringing on their personal time – a sacrifice that most Household Managers and Estate Managers are ready to make, however.
+Work schedules vary enormously infringing on their personal time – a sacrifice that most Household Managers and Estate Managers are ready to make.

 What They Do Not Do

-Household Management professional do not perform the functions of domestic service staff on a daily basis.
+Household management professional do not perform the functions of domestic service staff on a daily basis.
 They are not cleaners, launderers, babysitters or nannies.
-All of these however, are things that they are required to be able to do – from time to time, if required to do so.
+All of these however, are things that they will be required to do from time to time, if the occasion arises.

 A skilled professional in this field will not ‘usurp’ the role of the head of the house.
 He or she will work together with the employer creating and implementing a management system, supporting the employer’s service vision.